tikobus/ttt-rl/README.md

 This code implements a neural network that learns to play tic-tac-toe using reinforcement learning, just playing against a random adversary, in **under 400 lines of C code**, without any external library used.
+I guess there are many examples of RL out there, written in PyTorch or with other ML frameworks, however what I wanted to accomplish here was to have the whole thing implemented from scratch, so that each part is understandable and self-evident.

 While the code is a toy, designed to help interested people to learn the basics of reinforcement learning, it actually showcases the power of RL in learning